Chartres Cathedral, Eure-et-Loir visitors guide

-Chartres is found about 100 km south west of Paris.
-It is the cathedral for which it the town is famous the world over, and the spires of the cathedral dominate the landscape for miles around the Chatres.
+The town of Chartres is about 100 kilometres south-west of Paris.
+It is the cathedral for which it the town is famous the world over, and the spires of the cathedral dominate the landscape for miles around Chartres.

-The cathedral at Chartres, built from 1194-1260, is one of the finest examples of gothic architecture in the world and is now a UNESCO listed World Heritage Site.
+The cathedral at Chartres, built from 1194-1260, is one of the finest examples of gothic architecture in the world and perhaps the most famous of the cathedrals in France, and is now a UNESCO listed World Heritage Site.

-From the outset it was intended that Chartres cathedral be one one of the finest in the Christian world, in part because of the miracle that a sacred relic in the church had survived the fire - taken as a sign that the virgin Mary herself had intervened during the fire to save the relic.
+From the outset it was intended that Chartres cathedral should be one one of the finest churches in the Christian world, in part because of a miracle that took place here: a sacred relic in the church had survived the fire, which was taken as a sign that the virgin Mary herself had intervened during the fire to save the relic.

 Chartres cathedral exterior

-Using the attractive local white stone for the building, the main body of the new cathedral was completed in about 25 years and incorporates the original crypt from the earlier cathedral, although the cathedral was not to be finally completed for another forty years.
+Using the attractive local white stone for the building, the main body of the new cathedral was completed in about 25 years and incorporates the original crypt from the earlier cathedral.
+The entire cathedral was completed about forty years later.

 Chartres cathedral interior